crowforkotlin/pastemangax/docs/ADAPTER_README-en.md

     - 🟢**ReferToThePicture**
     - ![微信图片_20230509231616](https://github.com/CrowForKotlin/CopyManga_Crow/assets/60876546/8eeff185-252d-4f5f-9c76-02b380ba6cdd)
     -
-    - 🟢**This writing code is basically the same idea in almost every module in the entire project!
-So you need to understand it simply**
+    - 🟢**This code exists in almost every module of the entire project, basically the same idea!
+So you need to briefly understand 0_0**
-    - 🟢**In the onBindViewHolder method, we first set default values for each ViewHolder to ensure that the loading progress is displayed correctly.
-Since Glide loads images asynchronously, when we process images, we need to enable the cache function of RecyclerView to prevent memory from skyrocketing.
-At the same time, before setting the default value, we need to cancel the previous fade-out animation to prevent the ViewHolder from being reused when the animation is not completed, causing the loading progress effect of the next reused ViewHolder to disappear.
-To avoid this, we call the cancel() method to cancel the animation before setting the default value.
-Although we set alpha to 1f to restore the default state, if the animation is not canceled, the reused view loading animation may already be in an invisible state.
-Therefore, we must use both the cancel() action and set the alpha value to ensure that the loading progress is displayed correctly.**
+    - 🟢**In the onBindViewHolder method, we first set a default value for each ViewHolder to ensure that the loading progress is displayed correctly.
+Since Glide loads images asynchronously, when we process images, we need to turn on RecyclerView's caching function to prevent memory explosion.
+At the same time, before setting the default value, we need to make the view visible, otherwise it will cause the loading progress effect of the next reused ViewHolder to disappear.
+So, we have to use default visibility to ensure that the loading progress is displayed correctly.**
     ```kotlin
   override fun onBindViewHolder(vh: LoadingViewHolder, position: Int) {
         val item = getItem(position) ?: return

-        vh.mLoadingPropertyAnimator?.cancel()
-        vh.mTextPropertyAnimator?.cancel()
-        vh.mLoadingPropertyAnimator = null
-        vh.mTextPropertyAnimator = null
-        vh.rvBinding.bookshelfRvLoading.alpha = 1f
+        vh.rvBinding.bookshelfRvLoading.isVisible = true
-        vh.rvBinding.bookshelfRvProgressText.alpha = 1f
+        vh.rvBinding.bookshelfRvProgressText.isVisible = true
         vh.rvBinding.bookshelfRvProgressText.text = AppGlideProgressFactory.PERCENT_0
         vh.mAppGlideProgressFactory?.doRemoveListener()?.doClean()
         vh.mAppGlideProgressFactory = AppGlideProgressFactory.createGlideProgressListener(item.mComic.mCover) { _, _, percentage, _, _ ->